Powerlearnproject/se-day1-assignment-jose254-jng/README.md

 Draw a full-body potrait of a young woman with long brown hair,wearing a red jacket and blue jeans,standing in a park on a sunny day with trees and grass in the background.

+Importance of an improved prompt:
+Clarity:The improved prompt specifies what is being asked(